pombase/canto_tutorial/docs/go_BP.md

 * **Gene:** the gene that participates in a biological process.
 See [how to add genes](./genotype_management.md#adding-genes-info).
 * **Term name:** a GO term describing the biological process.
-    * Start typing a molecular function in the search box.
-If you do not find the precise function you are looking for, choose a broad term (e.g. cell cycle, transport) that can be refined later.
+    * Start typing a process in the search box.
+If you do not find the precise process you are looking for, choose a broad term (e.g. cell cycle, transport) that can be refined later.
     * Click the chosen term, and verify that the displayed definition describes the phenotype you want to annotate.
 There is sometimes a "Comment" section with extra tips for annotation.
     * If the blue button reads `Next`, click it and see if you can find a more specific term that the one you originally selected.
 If so, select it and do as before.
     * Otherwise, click `Finish`.